These instructions are also available in pdf format. We recommend using the PDF version if a printable manual is required.

 Upload.FileSave "C:\temp\newfile.gif", 0

 This saves the first file in the array using the path and name stated.
-Note that the index is after the comma and no brackets are used.
+Note that the index is after the comma and no brackets are required in VBScript.

-Note: For any ASP script to save a file on the server, the Internet Guest User Account must have write permissions for that particular directory.
+Note: For any ASP script to save a file on the server, the Internet User Guest Account must have write permissions for that particular directory and modify permission to overwrite an existing file.

-The property OverwriteMode has the value 0, 1 or 2 and it determines what happens if the FileSave method attempts to write to a file that already exists.
+OverwriteMode - Integer, 0, 1 or 2.
+This property determines what happens if the FileSave method attempts to write to a file that already exists.
 The default value is 0.

 OverwriteMode = 0 - Any existing file will be overwritten.